Stormwatch: Team Achilles: Controversy

-The book debuted to controversy from the first issue which, due to changes in DC's printing schedule, came out not in October 2002, but instead on September 13, 2002, roughly the one-year anniversary of the 9/11 terrorist attacks.
-To compound the problem, the first issue featured a terrorist superhuman attack on the United Nations, which many readers thought was intended to comment on the 9/11 attacks themselves and, thus, in poor taste.
+The book debuted to controversy from the first issue which, due to changes in DC's printing schedule, came out not in October 2002, but instead on September 13, 2002, shortly after the first anniversary of the 9/11 terrorist attacks.
+To compound the problem, the first issue featured a terrorist superhuman attack on the United Nations, which many readers thought was intended to comment on 9/11 themselves and, thus, in poor taste.

-Because Team Achilles (like all previous Stormwatch groups) was a United Nations entity, the book often dealt with realistic political details such as the U.S.'s refusal to pay its U.N. dues, political interference with the goals of the U.N. by conservative American politicians, and the U.N.'s own ineptitude and corruption.
-In the charged political air, the book accurately reflected the disdain that President Bush and his administration displayed toward the United Nations.
+Because Team Achilles (like all previous Stormwatch groups) was a United Nations entity, the book often dealt with realistic political details such as the U.S.'s refusal to pay the U.N. dues, political interference with the goals of the U.N. by conservative American politicians, and the U.N.'s ineptitude and corruption.
+In the charged political air, the book accurately reflected the disdain that George W. Bush and his administration displayed toward the United Nations.

 Detractors of the comic disliked the political tone of the book.
-Released during a time when the American public was 88% in favor of a military intervention in Afghanistan, George W. Bush enjoyed a 65% approval rating, and 72% of the public supported the invasion of Iraq, the book took shots at conservative politics in general, "weapons of mass destruction", the Department of Homeland Security, America's paranoia about terrorism and the accompanying culture of fear and, some felt, President Bush himself.
-Although the President in the Wildstorm universe was not specifically named after any known politician, some readers stated online that they felt that the mumbling, incomprehensible, racist Southern murderer depicted in the book was a clear mockery of Bush.
+Released during a time when the American public was 88% in favor of a military intervention in Afghanistan, Bush had a 65% approval rating, and 72% of the public supported the invasion of Iraq, the book took shots at conservative politics in general, "weapons of mass destruction", the Department of Homeland Security, and America's paranoia regarding terrorism and the accompanying culture of fear.
+Although the President in the Wildstorm universe is not based on any real politician, some readers felt him to be a mockery of Bush.

 Additionally, many superhero fans disliked and disbelieved the concept that 'normal' human beings could ever hope to defeat superheroes.
 This was notable, given that the main concern of DC Comics (WildStorm's parent company) was to revive and promote 'traditional' pure superhero comics over the darker characters pioneered by Image.